Qualitative Reasoning Group

 2006 [back to the top]

-Birnbaum, L., Forbus, K., Wagner, E. J., Baker, J. & Witbrock, M. (2006).
+Birnbaum, L., Forbus, K., Wagner, E. J., Baker, J. and Witbrock, M. (2006).
 Analogy, Intelligent IR, and Knowledge Integration for Intelligence Analysis.
 2005 AAAI Spring Symposium on AI Technologies for Homeland Security.
 [Intelligence Analysis]

 Dehghani, M. and Lovett, L. (2006) Efficient Genre Classification using Qualitative Representations.
 Proceedings of the 7th International Conference on Music Information Retrieval, Victoria, Canada.
 [Analogy and Similarity]